Tom Koehler’s second-inning struggles doom Miami Marlins in loss to Milwaukee Brewers

 THIS AND THAT

-▪ Marcell Ozuna will learn Sunday whether he’ll start the July 11 All-Star Game in Miami.
-If he does, the outfielder said it would mean more to him than starting last year’s game in San Diego when he made it into the lineup as an injury replacement.
+▪ Marcell Ozuna will learn Sunday whether he’ll start the July 11 All-Star Game at Marlins Park.
+If he does, the outfielder said it would mean more to him than starting last year’s game in San Diego, when he made it into the lineup as an injury replacement.

 “It would mean a lot,” Ozuna said of being voted in.
-“That would mean everybody gives me some love and respect for what I do.
-It would be better this year because they voted for me.”
+“That would mean everybody gives me some love and respect for what I do.”

 Ozuna was third among National League outfielders in the last voting update, behind Washington’s Bryce Harper and Colorado’s Charlie Blackmon.
 With 1,270,464 votes, Ozuna narrowly led the Cubs’ Jason Heyward (1,241,194) and Ben Zobrist (1,122,946) for the third outfield spot.

-▪ The Marlins’ front office may have to decide at some point whether left-hander Justin Nicolino’s future lies in the rotation or the bullpen.
+▪ The Marlins’ front office might have to decide at some point whether left-hander Justin Nicolino’s future lies in the rotation or the bullpen.
 But any such decision probably wouldn’t be made until the offseason.

 For now, he’ll continue as a starter — at Triple A New Orleans.

-Nicolino was optioned late Friday to make room for Tom Koehler, who was recalled from New Orleans in time to make Saturday’s start against the Brewers.
+Nicolino was optioned late Friday to make room for Koehler, who was recalled from New Orleans in time to make Saturday’s start.

-“At the end of the day, it was just a matter of we’ve got to exhaust the starting (role) before we move on to anything,” manager Don Mattingly said of Nicolino.
-“I think it would be more of an organizational thing at the end (of the season), where you’re, like what direction are we going with this guy?
+“At the end of the day, it was just a matter of we’ve got to exhaust the starting [role] before we move on to anything,” manager Don Mattingly said of Nicolino.
+“I think it would be more of an organizational thing at the end [of the season], where you’re like what direction are we going with this guy?
 Where are we going with Nico?”

 Nicolino has struggled as a starter at the big-league level, going 7-11 with a 4.76 ERA in 30 career starts.
-Mattingly said Nicolino, unlike Jose Urena, has yet to prove he belongs in a Major League rotation.
+Mattingly said Nicolino, unlike Jose Urena, has yet to prove he belongs in a major-league rotation.

 “When you pitch, you’ve got to pitch well, whatever that situation is, and create your own opportunity — in a sense, what Urena’s been able to do,” Mattingly said.
 “He started out in the bullpen.
 He got the ball as a starter.
 He’s basically forced us to leave him there.
 He’s telling us, ‘I’m ready.’

-“Even though Nico hasn’t had the routine you’d like as a player, he also hasn’t knocked the door down that says ‘I belong there.’”
+“Even though Nico hasn’t had the routine you’d like as a player, he also hasn’t knocked the door down that says ‘I belong there.’ ”

 COMING UP